seoelab/Seoela-personal-website/content/_index.md

       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '2'
       view: card
-      flip_alt_rows: true  # Adding some variation with flipping alternate rows
+      # Default filter index (e.g. 0 corresponds to the first filter_button instance below).
       default_button_index: 0
-      # Filter toolbar to allow viewers to filter your work
+      # Filter toolbar (optional).
+      # Add or remove as many filters (filter_button instances) as you like.
+      # To show all items, set tag to "*".
+      # To filter by a specific tag, set tag to an existing tag name.
+      # To remove the toolbar, delete the entire filter_button block.
       buttons:
-        - name: All Projects
+        - name: All
           tag: '*'
         - name: Reports
           tag: Reports
         - name: Others
           tag: Others
+    design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '2'
+      view: card
+      # For Showcase, card, view, flip alternate rows?
+      flip_alt_rows: false
   - block: collection
     id: featured
     content: